unytics/unytics/README.md

 As Head of Data at Nickel, I scaled data-organization from 3 to 100+ data-practitioners.

-My vision is to give data-power to data-analysts by making them autonomous on the whole data-chain: from data-collection to data-algorithm-deployments.
-We build data products / tools for that.
+My vision is to give data-power to data-analysts by making them autonomous on the whole data-chain: from data-collection to data-algorithm-deployments 👉 We build data products / tools for that.

 I created **Unytics** to go further: provide open-source data tools / products to the worldwide data-community.